TechHoruser/keyscom_be/README.md

 Run `docker-compose exec php composer install` to install the vendors.

+Run `docker-compose exec php php bin/console lexik:jwt:generate-keypair` for generate pair of keys for JWT library.

-The application is running in `http://localhost:8080`
+The application is running in [http://localhost:8080](http://localhost:8080).
+You can see OpenAPI documentation on [http://localhost:8080/doc](http://localhost:8080/doc).

 ## Configurations